psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 it gets above 70 Kelvin?* "Ok, so we'll need to move it at, let's see, 5am ok?"

 The kryptokom flashed.
-He put his finger to his ear and held his hand up to Steve.
+He put his finger to his ear and held his hand up to Steve - apparently it was a private message.

 "Right.
 Right ok.
 So the embryo bank is blasting off from, from where did you say?" *Shit, they were supposed to be with us.* "Kazakstan?
 Got it, ok thanks."

-He turned back to Steve who also had his finger to his ear.
-He looked alarmed.
+He turned back to Steve who also had his finger to his ear having his own private call.
+Steve looked alarmed.

 "Doug, Dougie oh shit, they're saying there's some military at the perimeter.
 It looks like they might be onto us.
 Someone's blabbed!"